dcfrenci/AdventOfCode2023/README.md

 In the first line (???.### 1,1,3), there is exactly one way separate groups of one, one, and three broken springs (in that order) can appear in that row: the first three unknown springs must be broken, then operational, then broken (#.#), making the whole row #.#.###.

 The second line is more interesting: .??..??...?##.
 1,1,3 could be a total of four different arrangements.
 The last ? must always be broken (to satisfy the final contiguous group of three broken springs), and each ?? must hide exactly one of the two broken springs.
-(Neither ?? could be both broken springs or they would form a single contiguous group of two; if that were true, the numbers afterward would have been 2,3 instead.)
+(Neither ?? could be both broken springs, or they would form a single contiguous group of two; if that were true, the numbers afterward would have been 2,3 instead.)
 Since each ?? can either be #. or .#, there are four possible arrangements of springs.

 The last line is actually consistent with ten different arrangements!
 Because the first number is 3, the first and second ? must both be . (if either were #, the first number would have to be 4 or higher).
 However, the remaining run of unknown spring conditions have many different ways they could hold groups of two and one broken springs: